 The Science is Elementary curriculum has been developed in-house by experienced science educators to reflect the organization’s pedagogical philosophy.

 Our curriculum acts as a continuum; lessons in each consecutive year build on what has been taught the previous year.
 The Curriculum Map reflects what is currently being taught by our volunteers at each grade level.
+For the fifth grade lesson outline, go here.

 - Guided Lesson Plan